 The land trust gave German Village residents little consideration when making the decision, and few members ever examined the road before settling on using it, said Melinda Bruley White, an attorney with the Ligon Firm representing German Village residents.
 Pope has denied similar statements in the past.

-County Community Development Director Pamela Thompson signed off on construction plans in January for 15 parking spaces near the boat ramp, one of which would be paved to comply with the Americans with Disabilities Act, and 15 spaces at the Lawrence Road trailhead, along with a storage shed that would be used primarily as a trailhead shelter.
+County Community Development Director Pamela Thompson signed off on construction plans in January for five parking spaces near the boat ramp, one of which would be paved to comply with the Americans with Disabilities Act, and 15 spaces at the Lawrence Road trailhead, along with a storage shed that would be used primarily as a trailhead shelter.

 The appeal will have to wait until the board’s next meeting, scheduled for 10 a.m.
 May 9 on the second floor of the Old Glynn County Courthouse, 701 G St. in Brunswick.